Kalmat/PyWinCtl/README.md

 If you've ever needed to do any of the following from a Python script, this library is for you:

 - **Find a window** — get the active window or find any other window by its title, getting an object to query or modify its properties
-- **Move or resize a window** — position a browser at exactly (0, 0) before taking a screenshot, or snap two windows side-by-side automatically
+- **Move or resize a window** — position a browser at exactly (0, 0) before taking a screenshot, or snap two windows side-by-side
 - **Bring a window to the front** — activate a specific app after launching it via `subprocess`
 - **Get notified when a window closes, moves, or changes title** — react in real time from a background thread
 - **Automate GUI workflows** — launch an app, wait for its window, interact with its menu, and close it programmatically